-Abby: Friend’s food criticism is hard for couple to swallow
+Abby: Friend’s food criticism hard for pair to swallow

 Dear Abby: My wife and I have a friend, “Jonah,” whom we love dearly, but he has no filter.
 He’s college-educated, has a white-collar job and is over 50.
 The problem is, anytime we invite him for dinner or take food items to his house, he makes horrible remarks about my wife’s cooking, particularly when it’s a holiday party based on my wife’s Slavic heritage.